NoeSourdes/NoeSourdes/README.md

 * [C.V](https://www.noesourdes.fr/cv.pdf)

-Last update on Mon Sep 30 2024
+Last update on Tue Oct 01 2024

-**93 day before 2025 ⏱** days before new years
+**92 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Rabot ❤️
+🤖 This README.md is updated with pleasure, by Rabot ❤️